 Toreilta toimintaan!
 From talk to action!

 The Ilmastonmuutos lukioihin!
-(Climate Change in Upper Secondary Schools!) -project empowers people in the upper secondary schools of Northern Ostrobothnia to take climate action.
-We have toured around Oulu and Northern Ostrobothnia to tell 200 teachers and more than 4,000 students why it is essential for upper secondary schools to offer the common knowledge necessary for the 2020’s: the Ecosocial Approach to Well-Being.
+(Climate Change in Upper Secondary Schools!) -project empowered people in the upper secondary schools of Northern Ostrobothnia to take climate action during 2019-2021.
+We have toured around Oulu and Northern Ostrobothnia to tell 200 teachers and more than 4,000 students why it is essential for upper secondary schools to offer the common knowledge necessary for the 2020s: the Ecosocial Approach to Well-Being.
 It is the goal to achieve the good life within the ecological limits of our only planet.
 We have created a climate network of teachers and students in Northern Ostrobothnia that will begin the change within our upper secondary schools.

 During years 2019-2021, we have: